Levels Of Anxiety

-When a person is confronted with possibly dangerous or distressing triggers, anxious feelings are common but close to necessary for him to survive.
+When a person is confronted with possibly dangerous or distressing triggers, anxious feelings are common but close to necessary for them to survive these life experiences.

 In the early years, predators’ strategy and inbound danger turn on the warning signals in the body and permit elusive action.
-These signals become visible in the form of heightened sensitivity to the environment, increased heartbeat, and sweating.
+Fear was a mental survival tool for people.
+These signals become visible in the form of heightened sensitivity to the environment, heart palpitations, dizziness, fear, excessive worry, and sweating.
 The danger results in a surge of adrenaline, a chemical and hormone found in the brain that turns the trigger switch on to produce an anxious reaction known as the fight or flight response.
 This causes a person to prepare himself to either face the potential threat or to escape from it.

 For many people, evading larger animals and looming threats is a less demanding concern than what the early humans were anxious about.
 Currently, anxieties center on money, health, work, family life, and other critical issues that require a person’s consideration without essentially needing the fight or flight response.

-The tense feeling you have before going to an important event or during a daunting situation can be comparable to the fight or flight reaction.
-It could still be necessary for survival – anxiety about experiencing a vehicular accident or getting hit by a car.
+The tense feeling you have before going to an important event for work or during a daunting situation can be comparable to the fight or flight reaction.
+It could still be necessary for survival and health – anxiety about experiencing a vehicular accident or getting hit by a car.
 It implies that a person will automatically look to his right and left to dodge danger.

-An anxious emotion’s frequency and level can often get out of proportion to the initial stressor or trigger.
-Physical indications, like nausea and increased blood pressure, could also arise.
+An anxious emotion’s frequency and level can often get out of proportion to the initial stressor or trigger, and then becomes damaging to mental health.
+Physical indications, like nausea, difficulty concentrating, extreme fear, and increased blood pressure, could also arise.
 These reactions move past anxiety and progress into an anxiety disorder.

-The APA describes an individual with an anxiety disorder as someone that experiences repeated invasive thoughts or worries.
-Once anxiety develops to become a disorder, it can affect everyday function.
+The APA describes an individual with an anxiety disorder as someone who experiences repeated invasive thoughts or worries.
+Once levels of anxiety development begin early to become a disorder, it can affect daily functioning.

 Here’s more about anxiety disorder.

 Severe anxiety involves a range of symptoms, one of which is intrusive and extreme worrying that disturbs day-to-day functioning.
-Other indications include fatigue, trouble concentrating and sleeping, restlessness, muscle tension, irritability, and agitation.
+Other indications of this anxiety disorder include fatigue, trouble concentrating and sleeping, restlessness, muscle tension, heart palpitations, irritability, and agitation.

 - Be active physically.